Alleged Nazi Labor Camp Guard Deported To Germany

 Decades later, when he was confronted about his past, Palij told investigators that "everybody lied" on their visas, The Associated Press reports.

-After his deportation was ordered, when no country agreed to take him in, Palij "continued living in limbo in the two-story, red brick home in Queens he shared with his wife, Maria, now 86," the AP writes "His continued presence there outraged the Jewish community, attracting frequent protests over the years that featured such chants as 'your neighbor is a Nazi!' "
+After his deportation was ordered, when no country agreed to take him in, Palij "continued living in limbo in the two-story, red brick home in Queens he shared with his wife, Maria," the AP writes.
+Palij's wife has since died.
+"His continued presence there outraged the Jewish community, attracting frequent protests over the years that featured such chants as 'your neighbor is a Nazi!' "

 After lengthy negotiations, Germany agreed to take him in.